Deltona massacre

 The Deltona massacre (commonly referred to as the "Xbox Murders") was a residential murder which occurred on August 6, 2004, in a home on Telford Lane in Deltona, Florida, United States.
 Four men broke into the home and bludgeoned six victims to death.
-The four attackers, apparently inspired by the film Wonderland, tortured and killed four men, two women, and a dog inside the home, making it the bloodiest mass murder in Volusia County history.
+The four attackers, apparently inspired by the film Wonderland, tortured and killed four men, two women, and a dog inside the home, making it the deadliest mass murder in Volusia County history.
 Their primary motive for the murders was revenge on Erin Belanger, who had evicted a squatter, Troy Victorino, from her grandmother's then-vacant house, with the secondary motive of recovering an Xbox game console and some clothing that Victorino had left behind.
-Victorino was able to further motivate his accomplices by pointing out that the attack would likely allow them to kill another person they were mad at, but that person happened not to be at the house that night.
+Victorino was able to further motivate his accomplices by pointing out that the attack would likely allow them to kill an additional person they had grievances with, who ended up not being at the house that night.

 A jury found Troy Victorino, Robert Cannon, Jerone Hunter, and Michael Salas guilty of the massacre in August 2006.
 Seventh Circuit Judge William A. Parsons upheld the jury's death penalty recommendation and called the killings "conscienceless" and "unnecessarily torturous."
 He told each of the men during back-to-back sentencing hearings, "You have not only forfeited your right to live among us, you have forfeited your right to live at all."
-Salas and Cannon were both sentenced to life in prison, while Hunter and Victorino received the death sentence.
+Salas and Cannon were both sentenced to life in prison, while Hunter and Victorino were sentenced to death.
 The death sentences of Victorino and Hunter were overturned on June 14, 2017.
-Prosecutors intend to seek death sentences for the two men again and both Victorino and Hunter are awaiting resentencing.
+Prosecutors announced they would seek death sentences for the two men again, and on November 3, 2025, both were resentenced to death.